-Nature is natural.
-There’s something about the outdoors that gets our blood flowing smoother and our heart beating stronger.
+There’s something about nature that gets our blood flowing smoother and our heart beating stronger.
 There’s probably some sort of research about endorphins and all sorts of science that can explain why the wilderness refreshes us.
 These nature quotes on life and natural beauty will get you excited about being outside, whether you need it or not.

 1. Einstein understands everything better.